w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 * explain how people with disabilities identify and distinguish user interface components based on different features, such as color, layout, spacing, and position
 * design user interfaces with headings, landmarks, text cues, patterns, and icons to supplement information conveyed through color
 * design user interfaces with adjustable font sizes and adequate spacing to support readability
-* design user interfaces with appropriate contrast ratios for text, images of text, and controls
+* design user interfaces with sufficient color contrast for text, images of text, and controls
 * design user interfaces with clear and distinguishable focus indicators, for example using borders, background color, and highlighting
 * design user interfaces that support positioning different regions and user interface components where users expect them
 * identify related requirements for developers to apply the necessary semantics to user interface components